fbpx

 Charming & Intimate

-Simbavati Amani is a charming, intimate safari villa in the peaceful heart of the Klaserie Private Nature Reserve, perfect for couples or exclusive use.
+Simbavati Amani is a charming, intimate safari lodge in the peaceful heart of the Klaserie Private Nature Reserve, perfect for couples or exclusive use.

 Though there are only four luxury suites within the homestead, a magnificent double volume sitting room, mezzanine library area, interactive kitchen and bar mean there is generous space to relax.